eclipse-basyx/basyx-wiki/docs/source/content/user_documentation/basyx_components/v2/aas_repository/features/authorization.md

 ## RBAC rule configuration

-For configuring RBAC rules, all the rbac rules should be configured inside a json file, the rules are defined as below:
+To configure the RBAC rules, you need to create a JSON file for them.
+Rules could like shown below:

 ```
 [